| | This close-up shows the hair

 her mother will start putting the red coloring

+on her.
 This girl with her colorful beads

 is from a tribe in Angola.
 Her family probably